Denny Way Paving Project

 Funding

-This project is funded by the nine-year Levy to Move Seattle, approved by voters in 2015, with the goal of repaving up to 180 lane-miles of arterial streets by 2024.
+This project is funded in part by the nine-year Levy to Move Seattle, approved by Seattle voters in 2015.
 Puget Sound Regional Council (PSRC) awarded SDOT $1.45 million in Federal Highway Administration (FHWA) preservation grant funding to complete this project.

 We're committed to maintaining a productive, inclusive, and collaborative relationship with all who live, work, or travel in the project area.
 Please contact us with any questions.